What homes can I afford?

 How do lenders calculate affordability?

-When offering a mortgage, lenders look at your monthly income, your monthly outgoings - and how much you can comfortably afford to repay.
+When offering a mortgage, lenders look at your monthly income, your monthly outgoings - and how much you can comfortably afford to borrow and repay for a mortgage.
 They'll check:

 • Your credit rating and any loans or credit balances